 There are several ways to improve the reporting process and ensure that patients are receiving the highest quality of care possible:

-1. Establish a just patient safety culture that encourages reporting of incidents, events, and near misses.
+1. Establish a just patient safety culture that encourages incident reporting, events, and near misses.

 2. Educate staff members about the importance of reporting.

-It is also important for leadership to provide education on how to report an event during all new hire training, including education around the value it brings to care teams.
+It is also important for leadership to provide education on how to report an incident during all new hire training, including education around the value it brings to care teams.

 3. Implement an incident reporting solution that streamlines the reporting process.